 Non-Regulated Broadband, CLEC, CATV, IPTV, and Other Businesses.
-LICT provides non-regulated broadband services, including Internet access and data transport, in its traditional RLEC territories and adjacent areas.
-In addition, the Company currently provides local telephone and other telecommunications services outside certain of its franchise areas by establishing CLEC operations in nearby areas.
-Currently, we have established CLECs in such varied locations as Jamestown, NY; Dubuque, IA; the Quad Cities area (Davenport/Bettendorf, IA and Moline/Rock Island, IL); Holton, KS; Silver City and Deming, NM; Klamath Falls, OR; and Provo/Orem, UT.
+LICT provides non-regulated broadband services, including internet access and data transport, in its traditional RLEC territories and adjacent areas.
+In addition, the Company currently provides local telephone and other telecommunications services outside certain of its franchise areas through CLEC operations in nearby areas.
+Currently, we have established CLECs in such varied locations as Dubuque, IA; the Quad Cities area (Davenport/Bettendorf, IA and Moline/Rock Island, IL); Holton and Wichita, KS; Escanaba, MI; Silver City and Deming, NM; Klamath Falls, OR; and Provo/Orem, UT.

-In 2012, we launched a hosted voice service offering in Wichita, KS, and we expanded this business in 2013.
-Hosted voice services are a cost-effective, scalable alternative to traditional on-premise business telephone systems.
+In 2012, our Giant Communications subsidiary, headquartered in Holton, Kansas, launched a hosted voice service offering in Wichita, Kansas.
+We have been successful in expanding this business and it now serves nearly 2,000 "seats".
+(A "seat" is the unit by which hosted voice services are sold.
+Seats are equivalent to the number of IP, or Internet Protocol phones, or devices, at the customer's premises that can access the hosted voice service.) .
+Hosted voice services are a cost-effective, scalable alternative to traditional on premise business telephone systems.
 LICT believes that this is an attractive new service offering that it can deliver in large markets around its existing RLEC operations.
-Additional operations are expected to begin in 2014.
-(A "seat" is the unit by which hosted voice services are sold.
-Seats are equivalent to the number of IP, or Internet Protocol phones, or devices, at the customer's premises that can access the hosted voice service.)
-During 2013, we also built fiber to a number of cell tower sites to gain wireless data transport.
+In 2013 and 2014, other LICT companies began selling hosted voice service and we expect to continue the expansion of these services.

+During 2014, we also continued our construction of fiber optic facilities to cell tower sites.
 This allows us to participate in the growing demand for wireless broadband services and also opens new broadband opportunities in our markets.
-We expect continued demand for transport services from the wireless providers as mobile data usage grows and we have secured a number of long-term contracts that will help support our revenue growth objectives in 2013 and beyond.
-Also, in our New York operation, we provide security installation and monitoring services to homes and businesses.
+We expect continued demand for transport services from the wireless providers as mobile data usage grows and we have secured a number of long-term contracts that will help support our revenue growth objectives for years to come.
 The Company provides CATV service in our Utah and Kansas locations, including cable modem service for high-speed Internet access, and IPTV service in our New Hampshire and Iowa operations.
-We have 6,575 cable television subscribers, and are considering further acquisitions as we develop this aspect of LICT's overall business.
-In addition, our New York operation began providing video service to the local college.
+We have 6,177 cable television subscribers, and are considering further acquisitions as we develop this aspect of LICT's overall business.